INFO-4602-5602/project1-team/README.md

 <h4>Above & Beyond</h4>

-We attempted a few improvements beyond the minimum requirements: `Dashboarding`, `Added Visualizations`, `Dynamic Queries` (drop-down to filter by `StageName` in our fourth visualization), `Missing Data` (handled in our pre-processing Python script), and `Style` (consistent colors and fonts across all visualization, drawn from Zayo's website).
+We attempted a few improvements beyond the minimum requirements: `Dashboarding`, `Added Visualizations`, `Dynamic Queries` (drop-down to filter by `StageName` in our fifth visualization), `Missing Data` (handled in our pre-processing Python script), and `Style` (consistent colors and fonts across all visualization, drawn from Zayo's website).

 <h3>Team Roles</h3>